Trip Planner

 Farewell and Final Departure

 This is the final day of the trek and the day of departure.
-You will check out from the hotel and transfer to the airport.
-We hope your journey has been memorable, and we can’t wait to see you again.
+You will check out of the hotel and transfer to the airport.
+We hope your journey has been memorable, and we look forward to seeing you again.
+If you have more time and a willingness to participate in other activities, such as rafting, Jungle Safaris, Paragliding, and Bungee Jumping, as well as tours in famous cities in Nepal, then we will assist you according to your recommendations.

 Maximum Altitude